Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 The National Museum of the American Latino, another gem in the Smithsonian family, is all about celebrating Latino communities and their contributions to American society.
 They offer virtual exhibits, bilingual resources, and stories of Latino achievements (Hispanic Heritage Month).

 One of the best things about this museum is its focus on inclusivity and accessibility, making sure everyone can appreciate and learn from the rich history and culture of Latino Americans.
-The museum also highlights key moments in Latino history and showcases the vibrant and diverse culture that continues to shape the United States.
+The museum also highlights key moments in and showcases the vibrant and diverse culture that continues to shape the United States.
 For more activities and events, explore our section on hispanic heritage month activities.

 InstitutionFocusResources